ZettaAI/zetta_utils/docs/source/subchunkable_apply_flow_quick_start_guide.rst

       processing_blend_pads: [[32, 32, 0], [16, 16, 0]]
       processing_blend_modes: ["linear", "quadratic"]

+      // Blending is performed in two stages.
+First, overlapping operation
+      // outputs are written to the intermediary dirs as separate layers.
+      // Second, those outputs are blended together (aka reduced) into
+      // the final destination layer.
+This reduction is a chunked operation
+      // as well, and we can specify the chunk size in which it's done:
+      max_reduction_chunk_sizes: [1024, 1024, 1]
       // Where to put the temporary layers.
       level_intermediaries_dirs: ["file://~/.zetta_utils/tmp/", "file://~/.zetta_utils/tmp/"]